adisarip/DS_Project/implementation/README.md

 > Additonal Packages : _OpenMPI_

 ## Source Tree
->- Given below is the source tree for the current assignment.
+>- Given below is the source tree for the current project.
 >```
 > ├── Makefile
 > ├── README.md